-Evergy: Follow The Money
+Evergy: Follow The Money (NYSE:EVRG)

 Valuation

 Running a DCF intrinsic valuation of Evergy yields a $62.55/share in a bearish scenario, $67.40/share in a base scenario, and $69.56/share in a bullish scenario.
 For the DCF valuation, I have taken into account different factors to varying degrees in each scenario, including increased reliance on residential retail sales over commercial/industrial in the upcoming period and possible deferred revenues from customers over 12-24 months period, all affecting top line performance in one way or another.
 As a result, for the next three years, the bearish scenario assumes a 2-3% constant top-line growth, base scenario assumes a 5.4%-3.3%-2.8% growth, and bullish scenario assumes a 6%-4%-3% growth.
-No significant increases in debt facilities are assumed and no higher Capex, either.
+No significant increases in debt facilities are assumed, and no higher Capex, either.
 Continuation of O&M cost reduction is also assumed at current levels.

 A multiples-based relative valuation shows that Evergy is only very slightly undervalued (2%), with relative valuation closer to $57-$58.
 This valuation is based on averages f P/E, P/S, and P/B ratios.
 With multiples-based valuation for Evergy, I believe my valuation might come in lower than other analysts as I did not perform a blind valuation relative to the entire industry - I have taken into account market cap variance and ratio anomalies within the US electrical utilities industry.
-However, based on what I've seen from brokers' estimated, I believe my relative valuation comes in at only 2% lower than their lowest estimates.
+However, based on what I've seen from brokers' estimates, I believe my relative valuation comes in at only 2% lower than their lowest estimates.

 Elliott Management Involvement - Recap